 Wherein Dan talks himself into buying one via this arpeggiator pedal roundup/shootout.
 (Spoiler alert: I bought the Tararira.)
 What is an arpeggiator pedal?
 An arpeggiator is a sequencer.
 A sequencer plays a series of sounds based on a source and parameters set by you, the user/musician.
 In the case of an arpeggiator pedal, the “source” … Continue reading Guide: Comparing Arpeggiator Pedals

 Dan has a new logo.
 Is it a duck?
 A vomiting Pac-Man?
 A bulls-eye?
 Answering a common conundrum: What are title and description best practices?
-UPDATED for 2022.
-If you also want some meta title/meta description 101 info like, "Um what are they?!"
-There's a FAQ of sorts below the slightly headier stuff.
-Why do … Continue reading Meta Titles and Meta Descriptions Guide
+UPDATED for 2023.
+If you also want meta title/meta description 101 like, "Um what are they?!"
+There's an FAQ of sorts below the slightly headier stuff.
+Why do we care … Continue reading Meta Titles and Meta Descriptions Guide